ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa4-draft/index.md

   - 3% writeup quiz
   - 4% `measurementsToCSV`
   - 8% `measure`
+- 20% big-O justifications
+- 20% list big-O analysis
+- 5% final code and README – we will just check that you did _something_ resonable here, to help show where the data for the matching came from
+- 40% matching activity
   - 24% big-O descriptions of f1-6
   - 6% correct matching
-- 10% two relevant graphs
+  - 10% three relevant graphs
-- ...
-FILL ...